Sprained Ankle

 Home Remedies for Sprained Ankle

-• Performing gentle ankle exercises and stretches to regain strength and flexibility
+• Do gentle stretches to regain flexibility.

 Frequently Asked Questions